Harry Woollcombe

-Henry St John Stirling Woollcombe (27 December 1869 - 1 December 1941) was the inaugural Bishop of Whitby from 1923 until 1939; and also of Selby.
-Born into a clerical family, he was educated at Clifton College and Keble College, Oxford before being ordained in 1895.
-After a curacy in Stepney he became head of the Oxford House University Settlement in nearby Bethnal Green.
+Henry St John Stirling Woollcombe (27 December 1869 - 1 December 1941) was the inaugural Bishop of Whitby from 1923 until 1939, and also of Selby.
+Born into a clerical family, he was educated at Clifton College and Keble College, Oxford, before being ordained in 1895.
+After a curacy in Stepney, he became head of the Oxford House University Settlement in nearby Bethnal Green.
 A brief spell as chaplain to Cosmo Gordon Lang (Archbishop of York) was followed by a decade as the parish priest of Armley.
 Promotion to be the Sub Dean of Diocese of Coventry in 1922 was swiftly followed by elevation to the episcopate.
-After 16 years at Whitby he made a sideways move to become Bishop of Selby- a post he held only for 18 months.
-His Times obituary noted his capacity for "getting on with and getting the best out of all conditions of men.
+After 16 years at Whitby, he made a sideways move to become Bishop of Selby, a post he held for 18 months.
+His Times obituary noted his capacity for "getting on with and getting the best out of all conditions of men".

+His grandson, Humphrey Smith, was the owner of Samuel Smith Old Brewery in Tadcaster.